NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

     // we will store the rootBlock of the attribute in the relation int rootBlock;

-    // reset the search index of the attribute catalog using RelCacheTable::resetSearchIndex() RelCacheTable::resetSearchIndex(ATTRCAT_RELID);
+    // reset the search index of the attribute catalog using
+    // RelCacheTable::resetSearchIndex()

     RecId attrCatRecId;
     Attribute attrCatEntryRecord[ATTRCAT_NO_ATTRS];

     while (true) {
         /* search for all the attributes corresponding to the relation with relName in attribute catalog using BlockAccess::linearSearch() */
         // store it in attrCatRecId;

         if (/*attrCatRecId == {-1, -1}*/) {